sixhobbits/hugoblog/content/posts/2020-04-retrospective.md

 ## Where next?

 I'm still trying to get the legal and tax side of everything set up.
 Progress is frustratingly slow.
-I also have a todo list which currently contains things such as
+I also have a todo list which currently contains things such as:

 * Collecting the rest of my content from around the web to combine it into more "showcases"
 * Extending the homepage and additional pages to answer more questions people have (what kind of content do you produce?, why is it so expensive?, is this marketing?, why should I buy this? are some at the moment)
 * Adding an "/open" dashboard (I was going to link to the popular Baremetrics page here but then I discovered that they link to "Hubstaff" which provides malware to allow employers to spy on their employees so I won't)

 I don't expect things to change too much in the next 4 weeks while I am still spending a majority of my time at my full time job, but I hope to set more ambitious monthly goals from 1 June!